extcode/cart_products/Documentation/Editor/Measures/Index.rst

 Simply display the weight and the dimensions of the product in the frontend.

-* Use field 'Service Attribute 1' and overwrite its label with 'Weight'.
+* Use field :guilabel:`Service Attribute 1` and overwrite its label with 'Weight'.
-* Use field 'Service Attribute 2' and overwrite its label with 'Dimensions'
+* Use field :guilabel:`Service Attribute 2` and overwrite its label with 'Dimensions'
-* Suppress the output of 'Service Attribute 3' to not confuse editors.
+* Suppress the output of :guilabel:`Service Attribute 2` to not confuse editors.
 * Output the weight and dimensions in the detail view (`/Resources/Private/Templates/Product/Show.html`) with `{product.serviceAttribute1}` and `{product.serviceAttribute2}`.